NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

                            1. (e.g., for first-floor height, the orthogonal distance between the ground and first-floor levels)
                            3. Converting these pixel counts to real-world dimensions by matching a reference measurement with the corresponding pixel count

-                           Given the number of street-level imagery available for a building can be limited and sparsely spaced, a single image rectification approach was deemed most applicable for regional-scale inventory development.
-The support vector model implemented for image rectification focuses on the street-facing plane of a building in an image and based on the Manhattan World assumption, (i.e., all surfaces in the world are aligned with two horizontal and one vertical dominant directions) iteratively transforms an image such that horizontal edges on the facade plain lie parallel to each other, and its vertical edges are orthogonal to the horizontal edges.
+                           Given that the number of street-level images available for a building can be limited and sparsely spaced, this single image rectification approach was deemed most applicable for regional-scale inventory development.
+The first step in image rectification requires detecting line segments on the front face of the building.
+This is performed by using the L-CNN end-to-end wireframe parsing method.
+Once the segments are detected, vertical and horizontal lines on the front face of the building are automatically detected using RANSAC line fitting based on the assumptions that line segments on this face are the predominant source of line segments in the image and the orientation of these line segments change linearly with their horizontal or vertical position depending on their predominant orientation.
+Invoking the Manhattan World assumption (i.e., all surfaces in the world are aligned with two horizontal and one vertical dominant directions), we iteratively transform the image such that horizontal edges on the facade plain lie parallel to each other, and its vertical edges are orthogonal to the horizontal edges.

                            In order to automate the process of obtaining the pixel counts for the ground elevations, a face segmentation model was trained to auotmatically label ground, facade, door, windwos and roof